-Table ES-1: Recommendations.
+Table ES-1: Recommendations

 Theme Recommendation Use this report to inform community engagement undertaken by the Regional Project Coordinator Test the risk, adaptive capacity and resilience to drought findings by LGA with the community to see if it reflects on-ground experience to past events.
 Investigate the My Climate View forecast data as a tool to support further community engagement, which explores future climate predictions for individual towns and provides a specific snapshot of how conditions will change in the coming years.
 Utilise the data in this report to inform the development of the Regional Drought Resilience Plan Undertake win-win, no regrets actions to assist with short to medium-term adaptation to future drought conditions (i.e. avoid maladaptation).
 Ensure the Regional Drought Resilience Plan develops long-term transformative actions that consider all five capitals; physical, natural, financial, human and social.
 Prioritise action in those communities with lower resilience by building adaptive capacity and reducing vulnerability to potential impacts of drought.
-This includes Flinders and George Town LGAs in the Northern region.
+This includes King Island, Circular Head and Devonport LGAs in the North West region.
 Continue to develop irrigation schemes where feasible that balance environmental water needs.
-This is a priority in Tamar &amp; Northern Midlands areas.
+This is occurring in Don, Sassafras-Wesley Vale & Flowerdale areas where irrigation schemes are currently under development.
 Work with land managers to continue to improve and diversify their agricultural operations to be more adaptable to changing climatic conditions as well as extreme climate events (such as drought).
 This will have broader benefits for agriculture, the natural environment and communities.
 For example, this may include sustainable agriculture practices that improve soil health through increasing organic matter inputs and reducing losses for greater soil moisture retention.
 Build technical literacy in regions to enable land managers to utilise current and emerging technology to better plan and prepare for changes in seasonal conditions.
 Ensure actions consider community health, including mental health, as important aspects of resilience.
-Be aware that rates of mental health disorders are likely to be higher than are reported.
+Be aware that rates of mental health disorders are likely to be higher than is actually reported.
 Undertake monitoring, evaluation, reporting and learning (MERL) for the Regional Drought Resilience Plan 10.
 Establish clear, measurable and robust indicators of drought resilience in the Regional Drought Resilience Plan, informed by this report and emerging best-practice research.
 11. Monitor drought resilience over time and update the Regional Drought Resilience Plan as required, including supporting data.